pimcore/pimcore/doc/Development_Documentation/18_Tools_and_Features/41_Notifications.md

             enabled: false
 ```

-* Change interval to get new unread notifications:
+* Change interval to fetch new unread notifications (in seconds):
 ```yaml
 pimcore_admin:
     notifications: